 - Bake the chicken for a total of 10 minutes, flipping after 5 minutes, if preferred (flipping not required), and then continue cooking on the other side until the internal temperature of the chicken reaches 160 degrees Fahrenheit.

-- Checking the temperature of the chicken with a digital meat thermometer is highly recommended since ovens can sometimes cook differently.
+- Checking the temperature of the chicken with an instant read meat thermometer is highly recommended since ovens can sometimes cook differently.

 MASTER TIP: Change up the flavor of your baked chicken tenderloins by opting for other seasonings including taco seasoning, lemon pepper, McCormicks spice blends, or just salt and pepper.

 Perfect for dishes that call for precooked chicken, our boiled chicken tenderloins recipe is ready in just 15 minutes!
-This easy-to-follow recipe works for both fresh or frozen chicken tenderloin pieces.
+This easy-to-follow recipe works for both fresh raw or frozen raw chicken tenderloin pieces.

 - To boil your chicken tender pieces, simply place 1 pound of fresh tenderloins in a large pot and submerge in water (or chicken stock).
 Place the lid on the pot and bring to a boil.